JackieBinya/jacqueline-binya-website/content/posts/vue/using-svg.md

 ```
 npm i -D vue-svg-loader vue-template-compiler
 ```
-- In the root of you project directory, create a `vue.config.js` file and copy and past the code below:
+- In the root of you project directory, create a `vue.config.js` file and copy and paste the code below:

 ```
 module.exports = {
   chainWebpack: (config) => {